-Topic 1: Lifestyle, Health and Risk

-Topic 2: Genes and Health

-Topic 3: Voice of the genome

-Topic 4: Biodiversity and Natural Resources

-Topic 5: On the wild side

-Topic 6: Immunity, Infection and Forensics

-Topic 7: Run for your life

-Topic 8: Grey matter
+Topic 1: Lifestyle, Health and Risk Topic 2: Genes and Health Topic 3: Voice of the genome Topic 4: Biodiversity and Natural Resources Topic 5: On the wild side Topic 6: Immunity, Infection and Forensics Topic 7: Run for your life Topic 8: Grey matter

+The Advanced Subsidiary is the first half of the GCE qualification and assesses topics 1-4.
+The full advanced GCE qualification is assessed separately through three two-hour written papers and a separate practical science endorsement.
+Papers include multiple-choice, short open, open-response, calculations and extended writing questions with at least 10% of the marks awarded for mathematics.
+There is less emphasis on recall and more on understanding and application.

 "The Biology department at KRS is a well-resourced, supportive learning environment where students' knowledge of Biology can develop innovative ways of researching and experimenting.
 The lessons are always engaging and the staff are very enthusiastic about their subject.
 As a student, I am inspired to challenge myself in order to reach my full potential."
-Charlie Telford and Hannah Watkins Year 13

 Biology is a natural fit with the science and health sectors and provides wide-ranging skills including communication and problem solving.
-Around 1 in 10 biology graduates work as laboratory technicians, biochemists and medical scientists
+Around 1 in 10 biology graduates work as laboratory technicians, biochemists and medical scientists.